 NEW YORK UNIVERSITY

 Discuss major new work by today’s top writers, including emerging novelists, award-winners, and established favorites, all of whom are central to today's cultural conversation.
 We will investigate a variety of inventive narrative strategies, explore the psychology of numerous fascinating characters, and examine important topics within a context of changing times, changing lives and a changing world.
-We will explore tales of two cities, New York and Los Angeles, featuring a noir intrigue involving the making of Gone with the Wind; an old man and a mysterious horse in the high desert of central Nevada; kindred spirits, a missing astronomer, and what’s written in the stars Essex, England; a famous fraud, and a sharp smart woman in London; a bat-mitzvah, a Christ¬mas play, an inter¬faith fam¬i¬ly, and a young girl’s coming of age in northern Italy; six cosmonauts traveling through space as they behold and record our blue planet.
-Readings: Amor Towles Table for Two; Willy Vlautin, The Horse; Sarah Perry, Enlightenment; Zadie Smith, The Fraud; AB Yehoshua, The Only Daughter; Samantha Harvey, Orbital.
-Students should read Samantha Harvey, Orbital for the first class.
+We will explore tales of two cities, New York and Los Angeles, featuring a noir intrigue involving the making of Gone with the Wind; an old man and a mysterious horse in the high desert of central Nevada; a famous fraud, and a sharp smart woman in London; a bat-mitzvah, a Christmas play, an interfaith family, and a young girl’s coming of age in Italy; six cosmonauts traveling through space as they behold and record our blue planet; magic in the Mexican highlands.
+Readings: Amor Towles table for Two; Willy Vlautin, The Horse; Anita Desai, Rosarita; Zadie Smith, The Fraud; AB Yehoshua, The Only Daughter; Samantha Harvey, Orbital.
+Students should read Rosarita, by Anita Desai for the first class.

 THE NEW SCHOOL